-The most common symptom of IT band syndrome (sometimes referred to as “ITBS”) is pain located on the outer side of the knee that increases as a person runs, cycles or performs other exercises with repetitive leg motion.
-A person may also experience a feeling of clicking, popping, or snapping on the outside of the knee.
+The most common symptom of IT band syndrome is pain located on the outside of the knee that increases as a person runs, cycles or performs other exercises that involve repetitive bending and straightening of the knee.
+One may also experience a feeling of clicking, popping or snapping on the outside of the knee.

 The cause of IT band syndrome is controversial.
 It is commonly thought to be caused by the friction of repeatedly bending and straightening the knee that leads to inflammation of the area under the IT band.
 Other studies suggest it is actually the result of compressive forces to a fat pad that is deep to the IT band.
 Another theory suggests chronic inflammation of the IT band bursa.